abessudnov/ruAuditPublic/README.md

 # ruAuditPublic
-Ethnic hierarchy in the Russian labour market: Data and replication materials
+Ethnic hierarchy in the Russian labour market: Data and replication materials.

 This repo contains public data and replication materials for: